microsoft/vcpkg-docs/vcpkg/users/binarycaching.md

 While not recommended as a binary distribution mechanism, binary caching can be used to reuse build output from multiple systems.
 For example, developers can use the binary packages produced by a CI run on their local machines.
-For other methods to reuse and integrate vcpkg-produced binaries look at [`vcpkg export`](../commands/export.md).
+For other methods to reuse and integrate vcpkg-produced binaries, look at [`vcpkg export`](../commands/export.md).

 > [!TIP]